-With the foregoing decrease of after-tax income, total comprehensive income also decreased by 14% or P98.2M due to additional net effect of the following:
+With the foregoing decrease of after-tax income, total comprehensive income also decreased by 14% or P98.2 M due to additional net effect of the following:

-- a.) decrease by P262k of the net change in fair value of EIFVOCI - b.) decrease by 102% or P5.9M of the remeasurement loss on defined benefit plan-net of tax from prior year's remeasurement gain on defined benefit plan-net

-- c.) decrease by 621% or P1.3M of the share in other comprehensive loss of associates from prior year's share in other comprehensive loss of associates - d.) decrease by 3134% or P1.7M of the exchange differences in foreign currency translation
+- b.) decrease by 102% or P5.9M of the remeasurement loss on defined benefit plan-net of tax from prior year's remeasurement gain on defined benefit plan-net - c.) decrease by 621% or P1.3M of the share in other comprehensive loss of associates from prior year's share in other comprehensive loss of associates - d.) decrease by 3134% or P1.7M of the exchange differences in foreign currency translation